 - a.
-Date the notice of damage was given for the unit in item 2. - A third preliminary inspection (if needed) requires an additional set of TPC Production Worksheets.
-Enter the date of notice for a third preliminary inspection in the 1st space of Column 14 on the second set. - c.
-Reserve the "Final" space on the first page of the first set of TPC Production Worksheets for the date of notice for the final inspection. - d.
-If the inspection is initiated by the AIP, enter "Company Insp." instead of the date.
+Date the first or second notice of damage or loss was given for the unit in item 2, in the 1st or 2nd space, as applicable.
+Enter the complete date (MM/DD/YYYY) for each notice. - b.
+A notice of damage or loss for a third preliminary inspection (if needed) requires an additional set of Production Worksheets.
+Enter the date of notice for a third preliminary inspection in the 1st space of Column 14 on the second set of Production Worksheets. - c.
+Reserve the "Final" space on the first page of the first set of Production Worksheets for the date of notice for the final inspection. - d.
+If the inspection is initiated by the AIP, enter "Company Insp." instead of the date. - e.
+If the notice does not require an inspection, document as directed in the "Narrative" instructions.

 FINAL: Transfer the last date in the 1st or 2nd space to the FINAL space if a final inspection should be made as a result of the notice.
-Always enter the complete date of notice (month, day, year) for the FINAL inspection in the FINAL space on the first page of the first set of TPC Production Worksheets.
+Always enter the complete date of notice (month, day, year) for the FINAL inspection in the FINAL space on the first page of the first set of Production Worksheets.
 For a delayed notice of loss or delayed claim, refer to the LAM.

-15. Companion Policy(ies):
+15. Companion Policy(s):